 Cons of the Skydrop Smart Irrigation Controller System

-- Takes Time to Set Up: While the Skydrop controller looks hi-tech, the screen isn’t the best and needs to be carefully installed so you can view it without straining.
+While the Skydrop smart controller looks hi-tech, the screen isn’t the best and needs to be carefully installed so you can view it without straining.

-- Not the Fastest Response: Also, it is not a touchscreen which seems an odd omission in these touch friendly times, and the jog dial can be rather fiddly to use due the system’s rather slow response time.
+Also, it is not a touchscreen which seems an odd omission in these touch-friendly times, and the jog dial can be rather fiddly to use due to the system’s rather slow response time.

-- Reliant on Strong WiFi: Recent app updates and firmware fixes seem to have solved many of the connection and stability issues we were going to list in this section, so ensure you update all of your devices before becoming too frustrated.
-Also ensure you have a strong WiFi signal where you plan to install the Skydrop.
+Recent app updates and firmware fixes seem to have solved many of the connection and stability issues we were going to list in this section, so ensure you update all of your devices before becoming too frustrated.
+Also ensure you have a strong WiFi signal where you plan to install the Sky drop.No products found.

 If you do have problems, their customer support seems keen to help, but having a better product would avoid users have to reach out to them in the first place.